Fairmont Orchid Big Island: Is It Worth the Hype?

 The Fairmont Orchid provides complimentary leis and water bottles.
 Photo credit: Marcie Cheung

-About a week before we checked in, I got an email from the Fairmont Orchid asking if I’d like a stand-by upgrade to an oceanfront room for an extra $84/night.
+About a week before our stay, I got an email asking if I wanted a stand-by upgrade to an oceanfront room for an extra $84 per night.

 Image of a lagoon and palm trees at the Fairmont Orchid hotel in Hawaii